 Mudroom Addition Cost

-The cost would largely depend on whether or not you already have a space designated for a mudroom/converting an existing space into a mudroom, or if you’re building it from scratch.
+The cost would largely depend on whether or not you already have a space designated and are converting an existing space, or if you’re building it from scratch.

-The cost per square foot to build a mudroom will largely depend on your specifications, but if you’re building a mudroom on existing indoor spaces, it will be around $100 to $200 per square foot.
+The cost per square foot to build a mudroom will largely depend on your specifications, but building in existing indoor spaces will cost around $100 to $200 per square foot.

-However, if your mudroom will be an extension of the existing structure, aka an exterior addition, the average cost per square foot can go up to $100 to $500 per square foot.
+However, if your mudroom is an extension of the existing structure, aka an exterior addition, the average cost per square foot can go up to $100 to $500 per square foot.

 To give you an idea, here are some of the common average costs per upgrade type: